Relating Catlin and D'Angelo $q$-types: Proof of results

 In the proof of Proposition 3.1 from \cite{catlinsubell}, Catlin removed three different sets $W_1,$ $W_2,$ and $W_3$ from $G^{n-q+1}$ in order to arrive at his generic set $\tilde W$ on which his $q$-type is computed.
-We wish to show that $H \in \tilde W,$ namely that $H$ cannot belong to any of the three sets $W_1,$ $W_2,$ and $W_3$ taken out from $G^{n-q+1}.$ First, to the germ of the variety $C^q_Z,$ there corresponds the ideal $\I(C^q_Z)$ in the ring $\oka_{x_0}$ of all germs of holomorphic functions vanishing on $C^q_Z.$ Using Gunning's Local Parametrization Theorem from p.15 of \cite{gunning}, Catlin constructs a set of canonical equations for $C^q_Z.$ He chooses a special set of coordinates in which the generators of the ideal simultaneously satisfy the Weierstrass Preparation Theorem with respect to different principal variables.
-The intersection $C^q_Z \cap S$ for $S \in G^{n-q+1}$ does not behave well where $C^q_Z$ fails to have pure dimension $q$ as the intersection might consist of points rather than curves as well as along the singular locus of $C^q_Z.$ The discriminants of the Weierstrass polynomials giving the canonical equations for $C^q_Z$ capture the singular locus of $C^q_Z,$ whereas an additional generator gives the non pure dimensional part of $C^q_Z.$ To remove both, Catlin constructs a conic variety $X'$ whose defining equation consists of the product of those discriminants with the additional generator. $W_1$ consists of all $(n-q+1)$-dimensional complex planes that intersect $X'.$ $H$ cannot intersect $X'$ because it is transversal to $Z,$ and $Z$ is the directrix hyperplane of $C^q_Z,$ which is a cylindrical variety.
-Therefore, $H \not\in W_1.$
+We wish to show that $H \in \tilde W,$ namely that $H$ cannot belong to any of the three sets $W_1,$ $W_2,$ and $W_3$ taken out from $G^{n-q+1}.$ First, to the germ of the variety $C^q_Z,$ there corresponds the ideal $I=\I(C^q_Z)$ in the ring $\oka_{x_0}$ of all germs of holomorphic functions vanishing on $C^q_Z.$ By a translation, one can suppose $x_0=0$ and thus denote by $\oka$ the ring $\oka_{x_0}.$ Let $_k\oka$ denote the subring of $\oka$ consisting of germs of holomorphic functions of only the first $k$ variables.

+Now, let $V=C^q_Z,$ and consider as in \cite{catlinsubell} the tangent cone of $V$ at the origin, $V'=\{z\in {\mathbb C}^n ; \; \tilde f (z)=0, \; f\in I\}$, where for any function $f$, $\tilde f$ is the homogeneous polynomial given by the leading terms in its Taylor expansion at the origin.
+By \cite{whitney} the tangent cone $V'$ can also be defined by

+and $V'$ has dimension $q$ since $V$ has dimension $q$.
+The curve $\Gamma$ in the $(n-q+1)$-dimensional hyperplane $H$ has as its tangent cone at the origin a union of finitely many lines $L_1, \dots , L_s$ through the origin that are all contained in $H.$

+We take advantage of the fact that the $q$-dimensional variety $C^q_Z$ has a particularly simple structure by construction.
+Since the hyperplane $H$ is given by a non-degenerate set $w'_1, \dots , w'_{q-1}$ of linear forms in $\oka$, by making a linear change of variables, we can assume that the equations of the $(n-q+1)$-dimensional hyperplane $H$ are $z_1=0, \dots , z_{q-1}=0$.
+Then the equations of the curve $\Gamma$ have the following form (see Lemma~\ref{cylinderlemma}):